Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 DDiskRec=1 activates the Record button to begin recording data, and DDiskRec=0 stops recording.
 DDiskRec=x toggles the Record state.

-To conclude the recording and save the file to disk, give the DDisk= macro again to toggle the DDisk button off.
-If you supply a file name (as in starting DDisk), it will be ignored.
+To conclude the recording and save the file to disk, use DDisk=0 to toggle the DDisk button off.
 You will need to respond manually to the prompt asking if you want to keep or delete the new recording.

-Alternatively, if you use A.DDiskRec to start or stop the recording, the prompt will be omitted and the file will be kept.
-If you use DDiskPreset to allow the recording to end automatically, you will need to use A.DDiskRec=1 to start the recording if you want to omit the prompt.
+Alternatively, if you use A.DDiskRec=0 to stop the recording before the DDisk=0, the prompt will be omitted and the file will be kept.
+Note that if you use DDiskPreset to allow the recording to end automatically, you will need to use A.DDiskRec=1 to start the recording if you want to omit the prompt.

-You can read the current number of samples written from DDisk, as in S=DDisk.
-The value will be -1 if DDisk is not active, otherwise it will be 0 until Record is active.
-Once active, the value will be the number of time points, regardless of the number of channels per point.
+You can obtain the current number of samples written by reading DDisk as a variable, as in S=DDisk.
+The value will be set to 0 when DDisk is first activated, before Record is active.
+Once active, the value will be the current number of time points, regardless of the number of channels per point.
+The final value will be retained even after DDisk is done, until the next DDisk activation.

 You can read DDiskRec to find out if the recording is still running.
 The value will be 1 if the recording is in progress, else 0 if not started, done, or paused by toggling Record off (or using DDiskRec=0).